-Interestingly, the response to this open therapy notes pilot has been very similar to open notes in other areas of care.
-By and large, the fears of health care professionals have not been realized.
+Interestingly, the response to this open therapy notes pilot has been very similar to OpenNotes in other areas of care.
+By and large, the fears of clinicians have not been realized.
 They report little change to workflow, and the patient response has been overwhelmingly positive.
-Now, a growing number of behavioral health professionals across the United States have started sharing therapy notes with patients.
+Now, a growing number of behavioral health clinicians across the United States have started sharing therapy notes with patients